Skip to main content

 Best Practices

 • Keep your wallet seed phrase safe.
 It is required to regenerate your vault key.
-Without it, Rescan cannot recover your notes.
+Without it, neither import nor Rescan can recover your notes.

-• Do not clear browser storage or uninstall the app without understanding that local notes will be lost.
+• Do not clear browser storage or uninstall the app without a backup — local notes will be lost.

-• Use Rescan whenever you switch devices or after a browser data reset, not just when notes seem missing.
+• Use Import or Rescan whenever you switch devices or after a browser data reset, not just when notes seem missing.

 FAQ

-Can I export or back up my vault?
+Can I export or back up my notes?

 What if Rescan finds fewer notes than expected?